smorad/um_cisc_7026/lecture_00_welcome.typ

 Some of you are shy or have poor English skills #pause
   - To succeed today in deep learning, you need two things: #pause
-    - Confidence - not afraid to speak your ideas
+    - Confidence - not afraid to speak your ideas #pause
-    - English - all best papers/conferences currently in English
+    - English - all best papers/conferences currently in English #pause
-      - Maybe in 10 years, best papers will be in Chinese, *but not today*
+      - Maybe in 10 years, best papers will be in Chinese, *but not today* #pause
   - Andrew Ng, Yann LeCun, Yoshua Bengio, Geoffrey Hinton, etc #pause
-    - Many great researchers forgotten without confidence or English #pause
+    - Many great researchers forgotten without confidence

 ==
-*Office Hours:* TODO #pause
+*Office Hours:* Thursday 10:00-12:00 #pause

-Review assignments early, so you can attend Tuesday office hours #pause
+Review assignments early, so you can attend office hours #pause

 Office hours may be crowded before deadlines #pause
 - You will not have much time if you have not started!